codingchili/chili-core/README.md

  * Concurrency using the actor model
  * Zero thread programming required (!!!)

-###### Services
-* Authentication: Account creation and available realms.
-* Routing: Routes client requests in/out of the cluster.
-* Realms: Handles incoming connections, instance travel.
- * Instances: Handles game logic.
-* Website: Provides an interface for account/character/realmlist.
-* Patching: Game updates through sendFile, webseed and BitTorrent.
-* Logging: Receives logging data from the other components.
-* Social: Achievements, chat, guilds.
-* Auction house: Handles asynchronous trading with orders/offers.
-* Serverstatus: Provides a quick overview of system uptime.

-Communication between services is done over the cluster, other available transports such as websock, tcp, udp and rest is available but not recommended unless a service is not able to join the cluster.

-All communication between services uses a text-protocol based on JSON for simplicity.

 ## Configuration
 The configuration directory **'conf' must be in the same directory as the jar file** or **on the classpath**.